umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Working-With-Data/index.md

 ### GetApprovedRecordsFromPage

 	DynamicRecordList GetApprovedRecordsFromPage(int pageId)

-Returns all records with the state set to approved from all forms on the Umbraco page with the id = pageId as a DynamicRecordList
+Returns all records with the state set to approved from all forms on the Umbraco page with the id = `pageId` as a DynamicRecordList.

+Note that this will only work when the forms are added using a macro in either an RTE or a Grid.

 ### GetApprovedRecordsFromFormOnPage

-	DynamicRecordList GetApprovedRecordsFromFormOnPage(int pageId, string formId) Returns all records with the state set to approved from the form with the id = formId on the Umbraco page with the id = pageId as a DynamicRecordList
+	DynamicRecordList GetApprovedRecordsFromFormOnPage(int pageId, string formId)

+Returns all records with the state set to approved from the form with the id = formId on the Umbraco page with the id = pageId as a DynamicRecordList

 ### GetApprovedRecordsFromForm